Key takeaways

 Free diabetes coupons & discount diabetic supplies

-The first step to using the prescription drug discount card is to search for your preferred pharmacy on the Jardiance coupon page on the SingleCare website.
+The first step to using the prescription drug discount card is to find your preferred pharmacy on the Jardiance coupon page of the SingleCare website.
 Then click “Get free coupon,” which will instantly provide you with a coupon you can save to your phone or print.
 Simply show it to your pharmacist to obtain the discount.

 - Jardiance – empagliflozin tablet, film-coated, Boehringer Ingelheim Pharmaceuticals, Inc. (2023)